Snayondeb/Brain-Tumor-Prediction/README.md

 Brain tumor detection using CNNs can **support radiologists** by providing a second opinion, **reduce diagnosis time**, and **improve accuracy** — especially in regions with limited medical infrastructure.

----

-Let me know if you'd like this as a formatted PDF or slide deck, or if you want to explain it even more technically (with formulas, architecture diagrams, etc.).